If this FAQ didn't solve your problem, please feel free to ask on the Babel-users mailing list.

 Send your improvements to the Babel-users mailing list.
 Both patches and git pull requests are welcome.

 Babel-Z is an extension to the Babel protocol that is able to take radio interference into account when choosing routes.
-This is highly recommended if your mesh is running on multiple radio frequencies (e.g. with multiple radios in the 2.4 and 5 GHz bands).
+This is believed to be useful if your mesh is running on multiple radio frequencies (e.g. with multiple radios in the 2.4 and 5 GHz bands), but no formal evaluation of Babel-Z has been done yet.

 The Babel-Z protocol extensions are described in Diversity Routing for the Babel Routing Protocol.
 You may also want to have a look at some information about Babel-Z.